microsoft/PowerBI-Tools-For-Capacities/LoadTestingPowerShellTool/Readme.md

 - The tool should be used to assess how many continuose and simultaneouse render requests of certain reports can a Premium capacity handle.
 - The tool is meant to be used in capacity planning and scale evaluation scenarios, when admins of Power BI capacities wish to test the ability of their capacity to serve a certain scale.
 - The main purpose of the tool to generate metrics that are visibile in the [Premium Capacity Metrics app](https://docs.microsoft.com/en-us/power-bi/service-admin-premium-monitor-capacity).
 Users should anlayze the results of the load run in this app.
+- Cache usage may have a significant impact on the results.
+You may want to use online monitoring tools like SQL Server Profiler/DAX studio to check if/how the tests reach the underlying tabular model.
 - The tool will prompt users for Power BI credentials to obtain the reports that need to be ran against the capacity
 - Users should pass credentials of workspace admins of the workspace cotaining the report\s to be tested
 - The tool will ask the users how many reports they wish to run in parallel